 The background noise you’ve learned to ignore doesn’t disappear when you’re not listening.
-Whether it’s the sound of traffic outside your office window, a conversation between co-workers or even music — the presence of noise can have an adverse effect on your productivity.
+Whether it’s the sound of traffic outside your office window, a conversation between co-workers or even music – the presence of noise can have an adverse effect on your productivity.
 Noise pollution is a very real problem.
 This is probably why so many offices are now looking at getting acoustic panels added to their office, as they can help drown out any noise (as well as make the office look nice as well).
 If you are interested in getting something like this for your office to help boost productivity you can find help here.

 Of course, when you think of the term, “noise pollution,” you probably imagine a busy freeway with aggravated commuters or airplanes at a nearby airport.
 While these are fair examples, noise pollution isn’t always loud and distracting.
 Sometimes, it’s quiet and unassuming, but still detrimental to your work.

 Intermittent speech is particularly influential on your ability to complete tasks.
 A discussion between colleagues a few feet from your desk may not seem like an issue, but it affects your performance more than continuous speech or non-speech noise.
 So what can you do to avoid and preempt this type of problem?

 It starts with an understanding of the problem itself.

 Concerning the effects of intermittent speech, a meta-analysis of 242 studies concluded it was one of the most harmful types of noise.
 Unfortunately, it’s also one of the most common types of noise in an office space.
 Many people turn to music to block out the sound, but this isn’t necessarily the best course of action.

 While music tends to improve positive emotions and even accelerate the speed at which you complete tasks, it’s disruptive for reading.
 You might eliminate the distraction of a colleague’s conversation, but you’re not in the clear.
 A pair of noise-canceling headphones and your favorite album isn’t a perfect solution.